-Pursuant to Section 3 of Republic Act No. 6939 and Republic Act No. 9520 and its Implementing Rules and Regulations (IRR), the Authority hereby adopts and prescribes the use of this Philippine Financial Reporting Framework for Cooperatives:
+Pursuant to Republic Act No. 11364, Republic Act No. 9520, Republic Act No. 10744 and its Implementing Rules and Regulations (IRR), the Authority hereby adopts and prescribes the use of this Philippine Financial Reporting Framework for Cooperatives, excluding Cooperative Banks, Insurance and Electric Cooperatives which shall use the Philippine Financial Reporting Standard (PFRS).

+CHAPTER I

-CHAPTER I GENERAL PROVISIONS
+GENERAL PROVISIONS